 - Must be a Certified Nurse Aide (CNA) in Kansas or have just completed AH 122, Certified Nurse Aide for Kansas Nursing Homes, with a C or better.

 - Must take the ASSET exam.

-- Bring the following on the first day of class: copy of Certified Nurse Aide number, Negative tuberculosis skin test, Completed Physician's Statement of Good Health
+Bring the following on the first day of class: copy of Certified Nurse Aide number, Negative tuberculosis skin test, Completed Health Record (Physical and TB form)

 - CMA students may wear a white uniform or scrubs of any color.
 Shoes should be white leather or vinyl with little or no color on them.
 Canvas shoes, Crocs, opened toed shoes and high heels are unacceptable.